 Rediscovered in Chad: from dihé to today

 The first written records of spirulina date from the 16th century, the time when the Spanish set off on a conquest of South America, and Mexico in particular.
-It was eaten by the Aztecs who harvested it from the waters of lakes; they mixed it with maize to eat.
+It was eaten by the Aztecs who harvested it from lake, water, mixing it with maize to eat.

-Spirulina re-surfaced in the 1950s, when it was (re-)discovered by a mission of European scientists in Chad.
-In the markets of the region of Kanem, dried biscuits were found on sale, green with a blue hue and bearing the name of ‘dihé’.
-Further enquiries revealed that dihé was made of masses of a single micro-organism harvested from strongly alkaline local waters, and then dried just on the sands of the shore.
+Spirulina resurfaced in the 1950s, when it was (re-)discovered by a mission of European scientists in Chad.
+Dried biscuits were found on sale in markets in the Kanem region, green with a blue hue and bearing the name of ‘dihé’.
+Further enquiries revealed that dihé was made of masses of a single micro-organism harvested from strongly alkaline local waters, and then dried just on the sands along the shoreline.

-The micro-organism proved to be susceptible to photosynthesis and reproduced itself at a rapid pace.
+The micro-organism proved to be capable of photosynthesis and reproduced itself at a rapid pace.
 It was given the name ‘spirulina’ because of the filamentous spiral that was visible under a microscope.
 Its botanical name is ‘Arthrospira platensis’.

 Will the virtuous spiral reach tomorrow?

-Come the 1970s, and the boundless doctor and spirulina devotee Ripley D Fox is criss-crossing the world to set up production sites in India, Africa, Vietnam, Peru and China, calling them ‘spirulina farms’.
+By the 1970s, the boundless doctor and spirulina devotee Ripley D Fox was criss-crossing the world to set up production sites in India, Africa, Vietnam, Peru and China, calling them ‘spirulina farms’.
 His mission: to deliver a practical response for Third World countries to defeat malnutrition and famine, especially amongst children.

 In the West, large swathes of the general public have taken a liking to spirulina, in their endless quest for natural dietary supplements.
-It has been on the market for ages in the USA, Europe, Japan and China.
-In the latter, it is mass produced by big laboratories, albeit with some production processes, especially those of drying, causing such industrial spirulina to often lose its nutritional qualities.
+It has been on the market for a long time in the USA, Europe, Japan and China.
+In the latter, it is mass produced by big laboratories, albeit with some production processes, especially the drying process, causing industrial spirulina to lose many of its nutritional qualities.

 As a result of the surge in mass production in China, this one country alone represents 50% of the world market.
 It has even declared spirulina to be a ‘national food’.

-And all the while, more and more scientific studies on the nutritional and therapeutic benefits of spirulina are adding ever-growing weight to this surge of production in ponds and growth tanks across the world.
-Its recognition at the political level, unlike on the market, is a long time in the making.
+All the while, more and more scientific studies on the nutritional and therapeutic benefits of spirulina are adding ever-growing weight to this surge of production in ponds and growth tanks across the world.
+Its recognition at the political level, unlike on the market, has been a long time in the making.
 This is, as it were, an unnatural brake on its adoption in developing countries, where small production units and farms are multiplying in numbers, to bring spirulina to malnourished children.

-It is a truly appealing palette which has long attracted researchers, private companies and organisations such as Antenna to spirulina.
-It is impressively rich in proteins, in rare essential lipids, and in numerous minerals and vitamins.
-It has an phenomenal growth rate in totally mineral media.
-Not having any cellulose surfaces, it is perfectly digestible in both raw and dried forms.
-A great many nutritional tests have demonstrated the good bioavailability of its micronutrients.
+Spirulina offers a truly appealing range of characteristics, which have long attracted researchers, private companies and organisations such as Antenna.
+It is impressively rich in proteins, rare essential lipids, and numerous minerals and vitamins.
+It has a phenomenal growth rate in totally mineral media.
+Not having any cellulose surfaces, it is perfectly digestible in both its raw and dried forms.
+Numerous nutritional tests have demonstrated the high bioavailability of its micronutrients.

-Our field experiences have shown that a child suffering from mild and moderate malnutrition can recover with a daily dose of 1 to 3 grams over a period of 4 to 6 weeks.
-We have supported the establishment of many spirulina cultivation units and can assure enquirers of the relative ease of growing crops which retain their nutritional benefits.
+Our field trials have shown that a child suffering from mild to moderate malnutrition can recover with a daily dose of 1 to 3 grams over a period of four to six weeks.
+We have supported the establishment of many spirulina cultivation units and can reassure anyone with an interest in the subject of the relative ease of growing crops that retain their nutritional benefits.

-- Exceptionally high content of proteins (between 50 and n70% of its dry weight, a level almost twice as high as that of soya)
+- Exceptionally high protein content (between 50 and 70% of its dry weight, a level almost twice as high as for soya)

-- Exceptionally high content in provitamin A – beta-carotene (one gram of spirulina covers the daily requirements in vitamin A for an adult)
+- Exceptionally high provitamin A – beta-carotene content (one gram of spirulina covers the daily requirements of vitamin A for an adult)

-- Exceptionally high content in iron, and a high content in such minerals as phosphorus, potassium, calcium, magnesium, selenium and iodine
+- Exceptionally high iron content and a high content of minerals such as phosphorus, potassium, calcium, magnesium, selenium and iodine

 - Excellent source of zinc, when produced in growth tanks to which zinc has been added

-- Very high content in gamma-linolenic acid.
-GLA is the precursor to anti-inflammatory and immune mediators, and is the second richest source of this nutrient after maternal milk.
+- Very high content gamma-linolenic acid (GLA content).
+GLA is the precursor to anti-inflammatory and immune mediators, and is the second richest source of this nutrient after breast milk.

-- The eight essential amino acids which the body cannot synthesize: isoleucine (required for optimal growth); leucine (stimulator of brain functions), lysine (necessary for producing antibodies, enzymes and hormones), methionine (rich in sulphur, has antioxidant properties), phenylalanine (requited by the thyroid gland), threonine (improves intestinal and digestive functions), tryptophane (regulates serotonin) and valine (naturally stimulates mental and physical capacities).
+- The eight essential amino acids which the body cannot synthesise: isoleucine (required for optimal growth); leucine (stimulator of brain functions), lysine (necessary for producing antibodies, enzymes and hormones), methionine (rich in sulphur, has antioxidant properties), phenylalanine (required by the thyroid gland), threonine (improves intestinal and digestive functions), tryptophan (regulates serotonin) and valine (naturally stimulates mental and physical capacities).

-- Some fifteen pigments, including chlorophyll and phycocyanin which have anti-inflammatory, antioxidant and antitumor properties.
+- Some 15 pigments, including chlorophyll and phycocyanin, which have anti-inflammatory, antioxidant and antitumour properties.

 In addition to its nutritional aspects, spirulina is also rich in therapeutic properties.
 Several of the molecules found in spirulina have been studied for their biological activities.
 Its immunostimulants and antivirals in particular are of great interest in the field of malnutrition, which weakens the immune defences of a malnourished child.

-An important potential of spirulina in malnourished patients infected by HIV in Africa.
+Significant potential for spirulina in malnourished patients infected with HIV in Africa.

-A study conducted in Cameroon, published May 2nd 2011 in Nutrition and Metabolic Insights is now showing its nutritional efficiency in terms of weight gain in malnourished people infected with HIV.
-This study also shows a revival of immunity-markers and a decrease in viral load, linked to the additional therapeutic properties of spirulina, a clinical observation of particular interest.
-The authors conclude that this new study “confirms the interest in considering this alga routinely for nutritional rehabilitation among this type of patients.”
+A study conducted in Cameroon, published on 2 May 2011 in Nutrition and Metabolic Insights , is now showing its nutritional efficiency in terms of weight gain in malnourished people infected with HIV.
+This study also shows a revival of immunity-markers and a decrease in viral load, linked to the additional therapeutic properties of spirulina, which is a clinical observation of particular interest.
+The authors conclude that this new study “confirms the interest in considering this alga routinely for nutritional rehabilitation among this type of patients”.

-Clinical studies have evaluated the effectiveness of an Spirulina-based approach on the evolution of anthropometric, biological and nutritional parameters in malnourished patients infected by HIV in Africa.
-In Burkina Faso, a pioneering study of nutritional rehabilitation on 170 children had shown a particularly favorable impact in the renutrition of HIV-infected children with locally produced spirulina.
+Clinical studies have evaluated the effectiveness of an spirulina-based approach on the evolution of anthropometric, biological and nutritional parameters in malnourished patients infected with HIV in Africa.
+In Burkina Faso, a pioneering study of nutritional rehabilitation on 170 children showed a particularly favourable impact on the re-nutrition of HIV-infected children with locally produced spirulina.

-This study has been conducted with spirulina in 52 malnourished HIV-positive adults, naive to antiretroviral treatment.
-This randomized single-blind study compared a group of patients supplemented with Spirulina compared to a group receiving soya beans, a standard nutritional rehabilitation supplement.
+This study was conducted with spirulina in 52 malnourished HIV-positive adults, naive to antiretroviral treatment.
+The randomised single-blind study compared a group of patients supplemented with spirulina with a group receiving soya beans, a standard nutritional rehabilitation supplement.